joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/10/03/sports/football/nfl-week-4-scores.html?searchResultPosition=1

 **Saints Finally Return Home, to a City That Needed Them**\
 `The team evacuated New Orleans on Aug.
-28, the day before Hurricane Ida made landfall, and returned to play its first true home game, a 27-21 loss to the Giants.`\
+28, the day before Hurricane Ida made landfall, and returned to play its first true home game of the season, a 27-21 loss to the Giants.`\
 https://nytimes.com/2021/10/03/sports/football/new-orleans-saints-home-superdome.html?searchResultPosition=2

 **Angelo Codevilla, Whose Writings Anticipated Trumpism, Dies at 78**\